Code-Institute-Submissions/Project_P/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the small writing in on the big screen becomes bigger and covers all the screen.

-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   Sometimes footer doesn't show.
+Footer goes under the photos or other elements.

 ## Deployment